 Kosso Eloul (1920-1995) is one of Canada’s foremost sculptors.

 Eloul was born in Israel but educated in the United States.
 He first studied at the Art Institute of Chicago (under Frank Lloyd Wright) and later at the Chicago School of Design (with Laszlo Moholy-Nagy).
 He would represent Israel at the Venice Biennale in 1959.

-In the late 1960's he would settle in Toronto and became known for his large outdoor works.
-In many ways he was a precursor for both Richard Serra and Joel Shaprio.
+In the late 1960's he would settle in Toronto and become known for his large outdoor works.
+In many ways, he was a precursor for both Richard Serra and Joel Shaprio.